haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 ### Via ssh cli and rsa key

-add your public key to `~/.ssh/authorized_keys` in new boosted VM or update config and create new VM with default path to pub key
+add your public key to `~/.ssh/authorized_keys` in new boosted VM or update config and create new VM with default path to public key

 ```yaml
 spec: